Commissions

 This includes shipping insurance and the cost to ship, be it domestic or international.

-Finally, before any work is done, I request a “good faith” deposit of 50% of the expected minimum cost of the commission up front.
+Finally, before any work is done, I request a “good faith” deposit of 50% of the expected minimum commission cost up front.

-For example, if the piece is 9 x 12 inches and I expect it to take 20 hours, the final commission cost would be estimated to be $408 CAD.
+For example, if the piece is 9 x 12 inches and I expect it to take 20 hours, the final commission cost would be $568 CAD.

 Please note that once I start working on your piece and you have paid the 50% deposit, this deposit becomes non-refundable.